RustMinerSystem

 API Overview and Conventions

 This category is derived from the requests made by the new RustMinerSystem frontend.
 It covers mining-proxy administration, Observer mode, fleet control, WebSocket traffic, and the embedded PoolNode administration endpoints.
+Response fields were also checked with safe read-only calls to a running instance.
+No backend source was read, and no restart, credential-change, route-change, or other write endpoint was called for verification.

 Base URL